Why Businesses Want to Launch a Shop Inside Chat

 - Custom order and delivery logic

 For small businesses, creators, and digital sellers, this approach is slow, expensive, and difficult to scale.
+It also makes a simple telegram shopping bot feel like a long engineering project.

 How It Works in Botami: Simple and Fully Managed Setup